Nazulka/WD-Buzzwords/README.md

 #### Deployment
-* **Git** - used for version control and to keep track of the changes made to the repository.
+* **Git** - used to keep track of the changes made to the repository and for version control.
-* **Gitpod** - open source development platform, allowed me to add, commit and push files to GitHub.
+* **Gitpod** - I used CI full template as an IDE to develop, commit and push files to GitHub.
-* **GitHub** - used as a hosting service for version control and future collaborations.
+* **GitHub** - used as a hosting service and for future collaborations.
 * **Heroku** - my GitHub repo for this project had been connected to Heroku app to enable management and deployment of this app.